-Have you just bought a Garmin Fenix 5 Plus, either the 5, 5s or the 5x then this ultimate Fenix 5 Plus guide is for you?
-In this Fenix 5 Plus guide, you will get to understand how to setup up your watch for better battery life, improved mapping and the best choices for music on your wrist.
+The Garmin Fenix 5 Plus series is an amazing fitness watch with lots of great features.
+However, you can make some tweaks and changes to get more out of the fitness watch.
+In this Fenix 5 Plus guide, you will get to understand how to set up up your watch for better battery life, improved mapping and the best choices for music on your wrist.

 This guide is valid for the following Fenix 5 Plus devices

 Garmin Fenix 5 plus guide to profile setup

 Setting up the profile on the Garmin Fenix 5 Plus is very simple.
 If you already have a Garmin connect profile because you a Garmin fitness product its even easier.
 But you need to watch out for a few settings to get the best out of the data post workout.

 Also, remember to check the resting heart rate and check this matches what the resting HR you have recorded.
 You can do this by going to

 - User profile

 - Heart rate